-Part (iii) of Assumption 3 immediately implies Assumption 2:20 Theorem 2 thus remains in place, and headstarts are suboptimal for contest design under Assumption 3.
-Despite the additional requirements, Assumption 3 is by no means restrictive.
-It is straightforward to verify that all of the examples discussed in Section 2.3.2 satisfy the requirements.
+Part (iii) of Assumption 3 implies Assumption 2: Theorem 2 thus remains in place, and headstarts are suboptimal for contest design under Assumption 3.
+Assumption 3 is by no means restrictive, as all of the examples discussed in Section 2.3.2 satisfy the requirements.
 We obtain the following.

 Theorem 4 (Exclusion Principle) Suppose that Assumptions 1 and 3 are satisfied.
-If $p_i^ = 0$ for some $i \in \mathcal{N}$ in the optimum, then $p_j^ = 0$ for all $j \in \mathcal{N}$, with $v_j < v_i$.
+If $p_i^ = 0$ for some $i \in \mathcal{N}$ in the optimum, then $p_j^ = 0$ for all $j \in \mathcal{N}$ , with $v_j < v_i$ .

-By Theorem 4, exclusion in the optimum must be monotone.
-That is, whenever the designer intends to exclude contestants, she must target the ex ante weakest.
+By Theorem 4, exclusion in the optimum must be monotone: Whenever the designer intends to exclude contestants, she targets the ex ante weakest.
 This result stands in contrast to those obtained in previous studies.
-In an all-pay auction, Baye, Kovenock and de Vries (1993) show that an effort-maximizing contest designer may strategically exclude the strongest contestant.
-In contrast, Fang (2002) demonstrates that the designer does not have a strict incentive to exclude players from a lottery contest-i.e., $h(x_i) = x_i$ -and thus the exclusion principle of the all-pay auction identified by Baye et al. (1993) does not extend to lottery contests.
-Both studies assume total effort maximization and outright exclusion, while we allow for a general objective function and an indirect exclusion approach, i.e., assigning zero or excessively small weights to discourage participation.
-Theorem 4 provides a new exclusion principle when the designer is able to bias the contest, and complements the literature on player exclusion.
+In an all-pay auction, Baye, Kovenock, and de Vries (1993) show that a total-effort-maximizing contest designer may strategically exclude the strongest contestant.
+In contrast, Fang (2002) demonstrates that the designer does not have a strict incentive to exclude players from a lottery contest-i.e., $h(x_i) = x_i$ .
+Both studies assume total effort maximization and outright exclusion, while we allow for a general objective function and an indirect exclusion approach, i.e., allowing the designer to bias the contest to discourage certain contestants' participation.